dsi-icl/do-voice-interaction/rasa-project/data/nlu.md

 - Show me something on [london](demo)
 - Can you show me something on [the data science institute](demo)
 - Search [shanghai metro](demo)
+- search demo
+- I'd like to search something on [London](demo)

 ## intent:shutdown
 - Shut down screens
 - Turn out screens
-- Could you shut down the Screens ?
+- Could you shutdown the Screens ?
-- I'd like to shut down the Screens
+- I'd like to shutdown the Screens
-- Screens shutdown, please
+- Screens shutdown
+- Shut down GDO
+- Could you shutdown the global data observatory

+## intent:turn_on_gdo
+- Turn on the gdo
+- Could you turn on the screens
+- I'd like to turn on the Global Data Observatory
+- Start the gdo
+- Turn on the screens

 ## intent:new_try
 - restart